Theory of Operation

 Pass-through Mode

-The SPI_HOST also supports a special “Pass-through” mode, which allows for the direct control of the serial interface by another block (namely SPI_DEVICE).
+The SPI_HOST IP also supports a special “Pass-through” mode, which allows for the direct control of the serial interface by another block (namely SPI_DEVICE).
 This feature is entirely controlled by intermodule signals passthrough_i and passthrough_o, which control a set of multiplexers.
 If passthrough_i.passthrough_en is asserted the SPI_HOST peripheral bus signals reflect the corresponding signals in the passthrough_i structure.
 Otherwise, the peripheral signals are controlled by the SPI_HOST FSM and the internal shift register.

 Interrupt Aggregation